monkbai/DecFuzzer/README.md

 Then it will test all generated EMI variants, the results are stored in a similar manner.

-It will takes about 30 minutes to finish the whole process.
-The results should be a subset of the full experimental results in our paper since the set of seed files is a subset of whole seed files.
+It will takes several hours to finish the whole process.
+While it's unlikely to get exactly the same number (since certain randomness are involved in generating EMI mutations), it should give a very close number reported in Table 3 in our paper.

-There should be 12 error cases in directory `./seed_for_retdec/error/` and 26 inconsistent results cases in directory `./seed_for_retdec/result/` for RetDec. for all the 12 error cases RetDec failed to recover function prototypes and parameters, just the same as we reported in Section 5.5 in our paper.

-In the case of Radare2, there are 10 inconsistent results cases and 0 error case, which is consistent with our conclusion in Table 3 in our paper.
-It shows that the decompiler component of Ghidra is pretty mature and it is possible to safely remove recompilation faliure from decompilation results.

-It is time-consuming to tell the root cause from a inconsistent results case, but if you look deep into it, you will obtain the same results as our paper.
-Note that the results of EMI mutations are random, so we cannot guarantee the same result for EMI variants.

 ### 4.4.
+Access to data

+Meanwhile, for the ease of understanding/checking our setup, We also provide all csmith generated programs and EMI mutations which can be used to re-produce findings in Table 3, you can download them from [here](https://www.dropbox.com/sh/kqw7e19snfeukai/AADHZ45TAL9Kxi7v9nmdXfLCa?dl=0).

+You can reproduce the experiment results using `./reproduce.py` script we provided.
+It takes two steps:

+**Step 1**

+Put all the C source files to be tested in a directory.

+**Step 2**

+Run `./reproduce.py` like:

+    python3 ./reproduce.py --decompiler <decompiler name> --files_dir <directory to C files> --emi_dir <directory to store generated EMI variants> --EMI

+Or

+    python3 ./reproduce.py --decompiler <decompiler name> --files_dir <directory to C files>

+There are four options for this `--decompiler` parameter: retdec, r2, jeb and ida.
+The `--EMI` parameter represents enable generating EMI variants.

+For example:

+    python3 ./reproduce.py --decompiler retdec --files_dir ./seed_for_retdec
+    python3 ./reproduce.py --decompiler r2 --files_dir ./seed_for_r2 --emi_dir ./seed_for_r2/emi --EMI

+### 4.5.
 Interpret Result

 For example, if a C file `./10.c` is to be tested, it will be compiled first: